quant525/Multi_Quant_Strategies--APAC-US-markets/DualFrame CCI-TWAP Trading System/README.md

 This table provides a comprehensive summary of the trading strategy based on live and backtested data, covering both long and short trades.

 Key performance metrics include :
+*The data presented here desire to reflect the real and true performance numbers without any manipulation.*
 - **Sharpe Ratio** : **1.64 (8 years backtested sharpe ratio)**
 - **CAGR (Annualized Return)** : 29.21%
 - **Maximum Drawdown** : -8.98%